jinzai07/cell5-project/README.md

-Basic application working with NextJS with ReactJS + MongoDB.
+<b>Basic application working with NextJS with ReactJS + MongoDB.
-CRUD application for plants, where you can retrive, update, delete, create plants!
+CRUD application for plants, where you can retrive, update, delete, create plants!<b>

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).